zentrocdot/Bash/PROGRAMMING.md

 [S3]    stackoverflow.com/questions/3826425/how-to-represent-multiple-conditions-in-a-shell-if-statement

-# Last but not least

-<p align="justify">Help innocent people of every race, religion and skin color.
-Black, yellow, green and other skin colors lives matter.
-Be against war, whenever and wherever it should takes place.
-Give dictators and aggressors no place on the blue planet.
-Stand up for the rights of every human being, every animal and our environment.</p>

 # Donation

 <p align="justify">If you like what I present here, and if it helps you above, donate me a cup of coffee.</p>